 - Do not walk through moving water.
 Just a few inches of rushing water can sweep you off your feet.
 If you encounter flooding, turn around or climb to higher ground.
 If you become trapped, call 9-1-1 immediately.

-There are a few items you can install in your home that will help prevent extensive:
+There are a few items you can install in your home that will help prevent extensive damage during a flood:

 - Check/backflow valves to prevent sewer lines from backing up into your home’s drains.